ye0nw0/DeepLearningProjects/README.md

 # DeepLearningProjects
 A collection of the final code used in deep learning projects and the code utilized for model performance comparison.

-Some of them can also be found in my organizations (Televet, Energiology).
+Some of them can also be found in my organizations (2023-2 Televet, Energiology).

 List: